HOME >>PROFESSIONAL STANDARDS

 Applicant shall be a practicing homeopath who has been accredited by the Council for Homeopathic Certification;

 Applicant shall be a practicing homeopath or recent graduate who has successfully completed a 4-year part-time or 3-year full-time course of homeopathic study at any of the educational institutions provisionally recognized by the Canadian Society of Homeopaths and who has received the school’s credentials.
-Provisionally-recognized schools and credentials to date include:
+Provisionally-recognized schools and their minimum credentials to date include:

 ● British Institute of Homeopathy, Canada:

-● The School of Homeopathy, Devon:
+● The School of Homeopathy, UK:

-● Canadian College of Homeopathic Medicine:
+● Canadian College of Homeopathic Medicine, ON:

-minimum DSHM or DCHM
+DSHM or DCHM

-● Vancouver Homeopathic Academy:
+● Vancouver Homeopathic Academy, BC:

-● Western College of Homeopathic Medicine:
+● Western College of Homeopathic Medicine, AB:

 Applicants with other educational backgrounds who meet our minimum requirements for homeopathic and health sciences study, supervised clinical training, and/or experience shall be considered on an individual basis.